olilarkin/ort-builder/README.md

 Converts an [ONNX](https://onnx.ai) model to ORT format and serializes it to C++ source code, generate custom slimmed ONNX Runtime static libs & xcframework for apple platforms.

-The goal here is to create a flexible but tiny inference engine for use in Audio Plug-ins or Mobile apps e.g. [iPlug2 example](https://github.com/olilarkin/iPlug2OnnxRuntime).
+The goal here is to create a flexible but tiny inference engine for a specific model for use in Audio Plug-ins or Mobile apps e.g. [iPlug2 example](https://github.com/olilarkin/iPlug2OnnxRuntime).

 The scripts here are configured to create a minimal ORT binary using only the CPU provider.
 If you want to experiment with GPU inference, Core ML etc, you will have to modify.